 1 lemon twist, damn near essential garnish

-Combine all the liquid ingredients in a cocktail shaker or mixing glass with ice, stir for a bit — not too long — and pour into an old fashioned glass with fresh ice, preferably pre-chilled glass.
-If you want to go super-classy make that one single large ice cube.
+Combine all the liquid ingredients in a cocktail shaker or mixing glass with ice, stir for a bit — not too long — and pour into a pre-chilled old fashioned glass with fresh ice, If you want to go super-classy, make that one single large ice cube.
 Next, add your lemon twist, running the backside around the top of the glass and twisting it over the drink to express the oils before dropping it into glass.

-You can also build a Fox River in your glass if you’re using small ice cubes, stirring as you would for an old fashioned.
-Finally, you may serve a Fox River up, straining it into a chilled cocktail glass martini/Manhattan style.
+You can also build a Fox River in the glass if you’re using regular size ice cubes, stirring as you would for an old fashioned.
+Finally, you may serve a Fox River up, straining it into a chilled cocktail glass martini/Manhattan style after stirring with lots of ice.
 Always use the lemon peel.
 It’s important for cutting the sweetness.

-One final note, I sprang for a bottle of peach bitters but if all you’ve got is Angostura or something similar, it’ll be fine.
+One final note, I sprang for a bottle of peach bitters but, if all you’ve got is Angostura or something similar, it’ll probably be fine.